 Weeks may be booked separately but places do fill up fast.
 Please contact the Camp Director for further details.

-No, the school does not provide transportation services.
-Both campuses are well served by public transportation or we can put you in touch with a local taxi company that will provide a regular service.
+No, the school does not provide transportation services but both campuses are well served by public transportation.

 Yes, for a modest additional fee, ISS provides an extended day program for students aged 3-7 that runs from 14:50 to 17:00.

 Yes.
 Field trips are considered a valuable educational and social experience for all students.
 During the school year field trips may be taken for one or more of the following reasons:

 - To supplement or enhance a unit of study